Breast Augmentation San Francisco

 - Although saline implants were popular in the past, Dr. Gray does not receive many requests for these currently.

 Implant shape refers to the two distinct shapes that implant manufacturers offer: round or teardrop.
-Implant shells can be smooth or textured.
-Hover over each box to learn more.
+Breast implant shells can be smooth or textured.

 Textured vs. Smooth Implants